 In Confluence 4.1 and 4.2, it is no longer possible to add avia the Confluence macro browser.
 It is still possible to add the macro using wiki markup or by copying an existing JIRA Portlet macro.
 The macro still displays information correctly.

 In Confluence 4.3, we will remove the JIRA Portlet macro from Confluence.
 Pages that contain the macro will no longer display information drawn from JIRA.
 Instead, they will show an error reporting that the macro does not exist.
-To prevent this behaviour, please upgrade to a version of JIRA that supports gadgets, and follow the instructions in How to migrate from JIRA Issues and JIRA portlets to gadgets.
+To prevent this behavior, please upgrade to a version of JIRA that supports gadgets, and follow the instructions in How to migrate from JIRA Issues and JIRA portlets to gadgets.

 Advance notice: End of support for PostgreSQL 8.2 in Confluence 4.3

 Update added on 1 May 2012: We are planning to end support for version 8.2 of PostgreSQL in Confluence 4.3.
 See End of Support Announcements for Confluence.